 Are you asking your IT team if your website is mobile-friendly?
 If it is not, then it is time to make some important changes or your website exposure in Google’s search results will start to drop dramatically.

-Not sure if this will affect your website’s exposure?
+Not sure if this will affect your website’s exposure and SEO strategy?
 Ask yourself the following questions:

 - Is my website mobile friendly?
 Use Google’s Mobile Friendly Test Tool to measure how mobile-friendly your site’s infrastructure and content are.
 This tool will provide a free assessment of whether your website is mobile-friendly, or not.
 It will also provide reasons of why your website’s features are not considered mobile-friendly so you can target those problems directly.